WayXG/RLHF4MATH_Dev/dpo_train/README.md

 accelerate launch --config_file zero2_for_dpo.yaml run_dpo.py
 ```

 If you encounter out-of-memory issue.
-Running the code with Gemma-2b-it with zero2_for_dpo.yaml or reduce the max length of the data.
+Running the code with Gemma-7b-it with zero2_for_dpo.yaml or zero2_for_dpo.yaml.
+You can also reduce the max length of the data.

 ## Modification

 Some of the modifications are currently hard coded in the codes and should be fixed later.
 We summarize them here.
-For all the modifications, you can search by ``HARD CODE'' to find them.
+For all the modifications, you can search by ``##### HARD CODE'' to find them.

 ### User Turn Mask

 In dpo.py, we will detect all the user turn and set the label to be $-100$ so that the DPO trainer will ignore them.

-The current implementation is specialized for Gemma as we simply detect the chat template of Gemma: [106, 1645, 108], and [107, 108], corresponding to <star_of_turn>, <end_of_turn>...
+The implementation for Gemma will simply detect the chat template of Gemma: [106, 1645, 108], and [107, 108], corresponding to <star_of_turn>, <end_of_turn>...

 ```python
 ############## HARD CODE
 def get_new(f, old_labels):
     # We mask the user turn to create new labels
     labels = copy.deepcopy(old_labels)